codeunion/pro-engineering/session-notes/2014-07-31/README.md

 2. [bench.rb](bench.rb)
 3. [dispatcher.rb](dispatcher.rb)

+All three can be run from the command line.

 ## Questions, etc.?

 1. Where do all the Rails-y `rake` commands come from if they're not in the `Rakefile`?